EconomyGlobal oil prices surged after the U.S. and Iran conflict

 Statements released by the Iranian President and Defense Minister reflected Iran’s intentions to execute revenge-based strikes against the U.S. military groups employed across the Middle East.

-The airstrike took place at the time when tensions were already mounting after a New Year’s Eve attack on the U.S. embassy in Baghdad found conducted by the Iran-backed militias.
+The airstrike took place at a time when tensions were already mounting after a New Year’s Eve attack on the U.S. embassy in Baghdad found conducted by the Iran-backed militias.
 The two-day embassy attack resulted in the deployment of an additional 750 U.S. soldiers to the Middle East.

 Role of Drone Bombings on Saudi Oil Facilities